 Install it here

 Discuss on Discord

 - Full syntax highlighting (even for stuff like lyrics!)

-- Autocompletion for recurring characters and scenes, as well as title page keys.
+- Smart autocomplete for recurring characters and scenes, as well as title page keys.

 - Custom font support (Add "Font:" at the top of your .fountain screenplay, with the other title page keys, followed by the name of a font installed on your system)

 - Approximation of a screenplay's duration (in the status bar)

 - Go straight to writing dialog after a parenthetical by pressing enter, while the cursor is still inside it